segment-boneyard/khaos-analytics.js-integration/Readme.md

 # khaos-analytics.js-integration

-A [Khaos](https://khaos.io) template that lets you quickly get started with writing a new integration for [Analytics.js](https://github.com/segmentio/analytics.js).
+A [Khaos](https://khaos.io) template that lets you quickly scaffold a new [Analytics.js](https://github.com/segmentio/analytics.js) integration.

 ## Installation